Trump Impeachment Hearing Who’s Who: Gordon Sondland

 Level of Devotion to Trump

-Sondland — a hotelier with no diplomatic experience prior to his nomination as the U.S. representative at the United Nations — owes his position to the president in a way that the other witnesses of the public impeachment hearings do not.
+Sondland — a hotelier with no diplomatic experience prior to his nomination as the U.S. representative to the European Union — owes his position to the president in a way that the other witnesses of the public impeachment hearings do not.
 But that doesn’t mean the president will share that sense of allegiance.
 Sondland initially claimed that there was no quid pro quo in Ukraine, but after Bill Taylor testified that Sondland repeatedly told him that American aid and a White House meeting were dependent upon an investigation into the Bidens, Sondland “refreshed [his] recollection” and amended his statement.
 Given the turnover of the Trump administration and the president’s desperate need for a fall guy (or two), Sondland may need to prepare his return to the hotel business.

 His Bombshell Revelation